Rezwan66/shaikh-selego-technical-test-2/README.md

 **3. Do you have any feedback about the code/architecture of the project, and what difficulties did you encounter while doing it?**

-- Overall, the codebase follows a structured architecture and adheres to best practices.
+- Overall, the codebase follows quite a complex architecture but adheres to best practices.
-- However, there were some challenges encountered during development, particularly in handling data structures and managing state updates efficiently.
+- However, I think that there were some challenges faced during development, particularly in handling data structures and managing state updates efficiently.
-- Further optimization and refactoring may be beneficial to improve performance and maintainability in the long run.
+- Further optimization and refactoring may help to improve performance and maintainability in the long run.
+- One major bug was related to the login issue, where a signed up user is unable to login using their Username and Password.
+But this has inaccessible to me because of the complexity and abstract manner of the signin and signup pages` code.

 ---